pratsemiliaz-git/pratsemiliaz-git/README.md

 I’m an aspiring data analyst with a strong interest in transforming data into insights that support decision-making.
 I enjoy identifying patterns, cleaning data, and improving data quality to drive better results.

-I’m currently finishing my training to become a professional data analyst.
+I recently completed a ccertification to become a professional data analyst.
 My technical skills include working with:
 1) SQL
 2) Python (Pandas, NumPy)
 3) PowerBI